Attorneys & Advocates

 The third difference is cost.
 In general IEP lawyers are going to be more expensive than IEP advocates in San Diego.
 However, most attorney work on contingency rather than requiring a retainer from a parent.
 Under the Individuals with Disabilities and Education Act (“IDEA”) attorneys who win at due process can be reimbursed for their services.
 Because of this, many attorneys use the fee shifting provision in the IDEA to get paid.
 This can lessen the financial burden, and provide equal access to all parents of special education students.

-So what does an advocate do?
+So what do IEP advocates do?

 Advocates for special education students play an important role and are better suited to help parents through the IEP process.